-Home Collections Top Sectoral Banking Mutual Funds in India Based on 5Y CAGR (2025)
+Home Collections List of Top Banking Mutual Funds in India for 2026

-Top Sectoral Banking Mutual Funds in India Based on 5Y CAGR (2025)
+List of Top Banking Mutual Funds in India for 2026

-Top Sectoral Banking Mutual Funds in India Based on 5Y CAGR (2025)
+List of Top Banking Mutual Funds in India for 2026

 Banking mutual funds, a subset of sectoral mutual funds, focus on investments in the banking and financial services sector.
 These funds allocate a significant portion of their assets to banks and financial institutions’ stocks.
 It can allow investors to gain from the sector’s growth and stability.
 However, like all investments, they come with their own set of risks and considerations.
 Hence, understanding these nuances can help you make informed investment decisions and maximise potential returns.
 In this article, let’s dive deep into the best banking mutual funds, their features, how to invest, taxation, and more.